In the wake of Winter Storm Fern, Nashvillians have looked out for each other.

 Hotels and Warming Centers

 Jan.
-30 6 a.m. to 10 p.m., the Vanderbilt University Recreation and Wellness Center is offering showers, snacks, activities and a charging station at 2700 Children's Way.
+30, 6 a.m. to 10 p.m.: The Vanderbilt University Recreation and Wellness Center is offering showers, snacks, activities and a charging station at 2700 Children's Way.

 Find a list of hotels offering discounts for locals through the Nashville Convention Center & Visitors Corp here.